 - 1 cup of brown rice

 - 8 cup of water (more or less depending on your preference for the congee’s thickness)

 - to garnish, green part of shallot (scallion) or coriander, chopped (optional)

-- In bowl, rub 1 tbs of salt all over the pork belly, cover with cling wrap and leave in fridge over night; the next day, rinse the pork belly & cut the pork belly into very small strips
+- In bowl, rub 1 tbsp. of salt all over the pork belly, cover with cling wrap and leave in fridge overnight; the next day, rinse the pork belly & cut the pork belly into very small strips

 - To serve, garnish congee with green shallot or coriander (optional)